Learn about grading methods and academic standards as a graduate student at UMGC Europe.

 Only students who demonstrate exceptional comprehension and application of the course subject matter merit an A.

-The grade of B represents the benchmark for The Graduate School.
+The grade of B represents the benchmark for graduate students.
 It indicates that you have demonstrated competency in the subject matter of the course.
 For example, you have fulfilled all course requirements on time, have a clear grasp of the full range of course materials and concepts, and are able to present and apply these materials and concepts in clear, reasoned, well-organized, and grammatically correct responses, whether written or oral.

 The Grade of C: Below Standards